infobloxopen/protoc-gen-gorm/README.md

 - A {PbType}.ToORM and {TypeORM}.ToPB function
 - Additional, unexposed fields added from the `option (gorm.opts) = {include: []}`,
-  either of a built-in type e.g. `{type: "int32", name: "secret_key"}`, or an imported type, e.g. `{type: "pq.StringArray", name: "array", package:"github.com/lib/pq"}`.
+  either of a built-in type e.g. `{type: "int32", name: "secret_key"}`, or an imported type, e.g. `{type: "StringArray", name: "array", package:"github.com/lib/pq"}`.
 - Barebones C/U/R/D/L handlers that accept the protobuf versions (as from an API call), a context (used with the multiaccount option and for collection operators https://github.com/infobloxopen/atlas-app-toolkit#collection-operators),